Cheeseborgers/coglet/docs/grammar.md

 Address-of requires a mutable lvalue.
 Dereference requires a pointer value and produces an lvalue.
 Postfix operators bind more tightly than prefix unary operators, so `*p.field` parses as `*(p.field)`, while `(*p).field` accesses a field through a pointer.

 Arrays do not decay implicitly to pointers.
-General pointer arithmetic, `void*`, and pointee const qualification are not yet supported.
+General pointer arithmetic, `void*`, and pointee const qualification are not yet supported. `null` is the only source-level null-pointer value.
+Integer zero does not implicitly or explicitly become a pointer.

 ## Array Indexing